notemptylist/tradeRev.flask/docs/REST.md

 ```GET /api/trades/daily?day={2006-01-02}&closed -> [ trades which were ***closed*** on date ]```
 1. - [ ] Retrieve trades closed between two dates.
 ```GET /api/trades/dayrange?from=2006-01-02&to=2006-02-01```
-1. - [ ] Run a batch job to update the profit fiels of all trades.
+1. - [ ] Run a batch job to update the profit fields of all trades.
 ```POST /api/trades/profits```
 1. - [ ] Add a tag to a trade by ID.
 ```POST /api/trades/{id}/tags  <- { 'tag': 'important'}```